Workspace Trust has been significantly adjusted. VisualStudioCode 1.5.8 released

 • Some extensions are disabled

-If you want to clone unknown open source code from github, I think opening it in restricted mode will reduce the risk.
+If you are doing something like cloning unknown open source code from GitHub, I think opening it in restricted mode will reduce the risk

-If you search for "trust" from the settings screen, several items will appear, so let's take a look.
+If you search for "trust" from the settings screen, several items will appear, so let's take a look at them

-• The default is untilDismissed, so if you choose whether to trust it or not, the dialog will not be displayed from now on.
+• The default is untilDismissed, so if you choose to trust it or not, the dialog will not be displayed again

-• Select always to display the dialog every time if you select don't trust
+• If you select always, the dialog will be displayed every time you select Don't trust

-The dialog will no longer appear, but the functionality will remain enabled.
+The dialog box will no longer appear, but the function will remain enabled

 Empty Window

-By enabling this option and using it in conjunction with Untrusted Files (described below), you can treat the workspace as a trusted workspace without displaying a dialog in an empty window.
+By enabling this option and using it in conjunction with Untrusted Files (described later), you can treat empty windows in the same way as trusted workspaces without displaying a dialog.

 Enabled